alidoostnia/Formal-Approximation-Framework/README.md

 3- Scheduling algorithm: it prioritizes and schedules the most significant SCCs for update/re-approximation based on the comming changes.
 We have used the following project with a few custom changes: https://github.com/elzoughby/EDF-scheduling

 4- Verification engine: we use the Prism probabilistic model checker for verification engine.
 Each submodel that is subject to change, must be verified after updating of the parameters.
+The Prism model-checker can be found via this link: https://www.prismmodelchecker.org/download.php